Mean-field limits of Riesz-type singular flows: The modulated energy

 \subsection{Control of microscale interactions}

 As recognized for the first time by the third author in \cite{Serfaty2020}, an interesting choice of parameters $\eta_i$ is to take each $\eta_i$ equal to a fixed fraction of the distance from $x_i$ to its nearest neighbor(s).
 This ensures that the balls $B(x_i,\eta_i)$ are pairwise disjoint, while also keeping the $\eta_i$ large enough that the right-hand side error in \eqref{respropMElb} and \eqref{respropMElbext} is kept small.
 However, in this paper, we are able to dispense with the requirement that the balls be disjoint; so, we can choose the $\eta_i$ to all be equal to some parameter $\eta$ or $\ep$, to be optimized at the end.
+Inequalities \eqref{respropMElb} and \eqref{respropMElbext} allow us to control the small-scale interactions.